qtumproject/documents/en/Qtum-AWS/README.md

 To update everything, we only need to type: `sudo apt update && sudo apt upgrade`

-This will syncronize every repository and install any updates available.
+This will synchronize every repository and install any updates available.

 ![awsmarketplace](term4.jpg)